SFT Doesn't Always Hurt General Capabilities: Revisiting Domain-Specific Fine-Tuning in LLMs: Token-Adaptive Loss Reweighting for Domain-Specific SFT

 \subsection{Results}

 We evaluate all mitigation strategies considered in \citet{sanyal2025upweighting}, including L2 regularization, LoRA, Wise-FT (model averaging), and FLOW, together with our proposed TALR.
-Figure \ref{fig:all_talr} reports the trade-off between domain performance and general performance under two learning rates.
+Table \ref{tab:lr1e6} and \ref{tab:lr5e6} reports the trade-off between domain performance and general performance under two learning rates.
 The baseline configurations follow \citet{sanyal2025upweighting}.